Julie Rikelman

 Julie G. Rikelman (born June 16, 1972) is a Ukrainian-born American lawyer who is serving as a United States circuit judge of the United States Court of Appeals for the First Circuit.
 She represented the Mississippi abortion clinic in Dobbs v.
-Jackson Women's Health Organization, the U.S. Supreme Court case that overturned the constitutional right to abortion.
+Jackson Women's Health Organization, the United States Supreme Court case that overturned the constitutional right to abortion.

 Early life and education

-Rikelman was born in Kyiv, Ukraine, to Jewish parents, immigrating to the U.S. with her family in 1979.
+Rikelman was born in Kyiv, Ukraine, to Jewish parents, immigrating to the United States with her family in 1979.
 She received a Bachelor of Arts, magna cum laude, from Harvard College in 1993, and a Juris Doctor, cum laude, from Harvard Law School in 1997.

 Career

 From 1997 to 1998, Rikelman served as a law clerk for Justice Dana Fabe of the Alaska Supreme Court and from 1998 to 1999, was a law clerk for Judge Morton Ira Greenberg of the United States Court of Appeals for the Third Circuit.
 From 1999 to 2001, she was a Blackmun Fellow at the Center for Reproductive Rights.
 From 2001 to 2004, she was an associate at Feldman & Orlansky in Anchorage, Alaska.
 From 2004 to 2006, she was a senior associate at Simpson Thacher & Bartlett in New York City.
 From 2006 to 2011, Rikelman held various positions at NBC Universal, Inc., including vice president of litigation.
 From 2011 to 2023, she was the senior litigation director for the Center for Reproductive Rights.